vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Both Phuture and Notional have a centralization vector with the ownership authority around the multi-sig.
 Notional is fully upgradeable, as well as all system parameters are controlled by the treasury multi-sig.
 This is composed of two Notional team members (Jeff and Teddy) and three community members.
 Additionally, the pause guardian multi-sig can pause all system functions and is controlled by the Notional company.

 The Phuture multi-sig has significant control over the USV system and is controlled by members of the Phuture team.
 It allows the `VAULT_MANAGER_ROLE` to call `setMaxLoss`, `setFeeRecipient`, and `authorizeUpgrade`.
-Furthermore the ability to upgrade the USV contract gives the Phuture multi-sig control over user deposits to USV.
+The ability to upgrade the USV contract gives the Phuture multi-sig control over user deposits to USV.

 C2tP points this out in the following discord convo: